Collect taxes

 Testing

-The response structure in sandboxes is identical to live mode so that you can confirm your integration is working correctly before going live.
+Use sandboxes, which is identical in response structure to live mode, to confirm your integration works correctly before going live.

 Warning